Because…Jack.

 Again, just to clarify, Down syndrome is not a bad thing.
 It’s unexpected.

-A question I often ask myself is how are families loving their lives with their child with Down syndrome, yet the way the diagnosis is given as if it’s devastating news.
+A question I often ask myself is, “How are families loving their lives with their baby with Down syndrome, yet the way the diagnosis is given is as if it’s devastating news”?
 Why such a disconnect?
 How does that impact a parent’s ability to accept their new life?
-Why does research say that 99% of individuals with Down syndrome love their lives.
-I sure know a lot of people that don’t have Down syndrome that don’t love their lives.
+Why does research say that 99% of individuals with Down syndrome love their lives?
+I sure know a lot of people who don’t have Down syndrome who don’t love their lives.
 Maybe we could learn a little something from individuals with Ds.

 Let’s also not forget that 50 years ago in our beloved country, if I was to deliver a baby with Down syndrome, a person in a position of power, my doctor, would so directly (as if a fact), tell me not to take my ‘Mongloid”, ‘Retarded’, or ‘Down syndrome child’ home, but put ‘them’ in an institution, because “they” won’t do anything.